aasanchez/ev-protocols/website/docs/ocpi/06-modules/01-versions/03-details-endpoint.md

 ### Custom Modules

 Parties are allowed to create custom modules or customized versions of the existing modules.
-To do so, the [ModuleID enum](/ocpi/06-modules/01-versions/03-details-endpoint.md#moduleid-enum) can be extended with additional custom moduleIDs.
+To do so, the
+\<\</docs/ocpi/06-modules/01-versions/03-details-endpoint.md#moduleid-enum,ModuleID enum\>\> can be extended with additional custom moduleIDs.
 These custom moduleIDs MAY only be sent to parties with which there is an agreement to use a custom module.
 Do NOT send custom moduleIDs to parties you are not 100% sure will understand the custom moduleIDs.
 It is advised to use a prefix (e.g. country-code + party-id) for any custom moduleID, this ensures that the moduleID will not be used for any future module of OCPI.

 For example: `nltnm-tokens`